 - GLASS: Includes glass food and beverage bottles and jars.
 Empty, rinse, and replace the lid.
 You do not need to remove the label.

-- Paper and boxes: All paper and boxes can be recycled, including newspapers, magazines, junk mail, shipping boxes, greeting cards, cereal boxes, cardboard, phone books, and clean pizza boxes.
+- PAPER & BOXES: All paper and boxes can be recycled, including newspapers, magazines, junk mail, shipping boxes, greeting cards, cereal boxes, cardboard, phone books, and clean pizza boxes.
 Flatten cardboard boxes (make sure all shipping materials are removed).